A note on this companion piece

 Well, Banco Santander’s AI Labs just published a suite of ten open-source repositories under the SantanderAI GitHub organisation.
 I like it a lot!
 Also very well done to the team that brought this together, and have openly shared this!
 The repos are what I would deem fairly small, tightly scoped, and technically unpretentious — which is precisely why they are worth examining in detail.
 They are, collectively, an implicit answer to the question: what does the actual deployment stack look like for a regulated financial institution that has moved past piloting and into operational AI?

 This companion piece explains what each repository does, who within a mid to large-size institution would use it, what you need before you start, how to deploy it, and — where relevant — how to integrate it.
 I maintain details of the deployment guide, which is far too long for this article, and it will not be included at this point.
-When I have the time, I will append a detailed appendix to include it.
+When I have the time, I will append a detailed appendix to include it (Postnote: Appendices I, II and III have since been added 1/7/26).
 For now, as has been the case in the past, I continue to run all experiments and exercises via Claude Code.
 My API calls typically run through OpenRouter, and sometimes directly via Anthropic itself.
+This is many times a choice to mitigate hitting my “session limits”.
 Section 5 should give you a good high level overview over intial deployment, and guide.
 The article assumes you are a practitioner, not a procurement committee: the language is implementation-level, not executive-summary level.

 1. Banco Santander: institutional context